alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 * Each round the infected PC loses 3d6 HP.
 This HP directly heals Ilren.
 * The infected PC has no reactions.
 On its turn it gets a single move action or a single action, but nothing more.

+### The Next Morning
+The party will awaken to the sound of the ship's bell rining.
+The Lambent Zenith is under attack again.

 Each segment causes _one_ effect (roll or choose):